The Benefits Of Mulching Your Garden

 You can also use dry leaves or straw as mulch in your garden.

-Remember, seeds mean weeds, so always use straw to mulch in a garden.
+Seeds mean weeds, so always use straw to mulch in a garden.

 What is the difference between straw and hay?

 Let’s discuss this a bit so you fully understand the difference.
-This will not only help you out in your garden but with your animals as well.
+This will help not only you out in your garden but with your animals as well.

 A straw bale is made of up stalks which is the waste product of wheat.
 This type of bale is most commonly used as bedding for livestock, or it can be used in a garden.
 Since it contains no seed heads or seeds, it can be safely used in gardens as a mulch or a winter cover.